 Often, this outside information will give you a lot of insight as to the purpose of what has been written.
 The why, when, and where details of the passage will be connected to the historical context.

 If you allow the historical context to set the scene for you, the words on the page will become much more real and meaningful to you because you will know why it was significant to its original audience.
+Understanding the historical context will allow you to garner new insights and therefore a deeper understanding.

 This will definitely take researching into outside sources, like commentaries, history books, and cross-referenced biblical passages that might explain what was going on at the time your particular verses were written.